 Your body needs iodine, a mineral, to work properly.
 The thyroid gland, for example, uses iodine to make the thyroid hormone thyroxin.
 Most iodine is in the form of iodide.
 These terms are often used interchangeably.

-Regulate metabolic rateRegulate growth and developmentPromotes bone and protein synthesis
+Iodide helps to: Regulate metabolic rateRegulate growth and developmentPromotes bone development and protein synthesis

 Upper Limits [UL]